Sara Björk Gunnarsdóttir: International career

 Sara Björk was included in Iceland's senior national squad in August 2007, aged 16.
 She had recovered from an anterior cruciate ligament injury after having to delay surgery because she was too young and her bones were not yet fused.

 Still a month short of her 17th birthday, she made her national team debut in a UEFA Women's Euro 2009 qualifying match versus Slovenia in Dravograd.
 Sara Björk substituted in for Katrín Ómarsdóttir on 87 minutes.

 Sara Björk scored twice in Iceland's 3–1 win over Norway at the 2009 Algarve Cup and was selected in the squad for the UEFA Women's Euro 2009 finals in Finland.
 She played in all three group matches as Iceland were eliminated in the first round.

 Women's national team coach Siggi Eyjólfsson selected Sara Björk in the Iceland squad for UEFA Women's Euro 2013, where she played in all four matches including the 4–0 quarter-final defeat to hosts Sweden.

 With Margrét Lára Viðarsdóttir on maternity leave, incoming national coach Freyr Alexandersson appointed Sara Björk as Iceland's new team captain in 2014.

 Sara Björk limped out of the 2018 UEFA Women's Champions League Final with an injury.
 She was ruled out of Iceland's match with Slovenia in June 2018, which was the first national team fixture she had missed since 2009.

 On 13 January 2023, she announced her retirement from the Icelandic national team.

 Personal life

 Sara Björk is married to fellow footballer Árni Vilhjálmsson; the couple have a son together.

+In January 2023, Sara Björk wrote an article in the Player's Tribune publicizing Lyon's neglect of maternal care for her while she was pregnant and postpartum, including failure to properly pay her.